ragava999/Terminals/README.md

 Improved connect and disconnect logic of autoit plugin.

 Improved deserialization of the plugin options, because had just functioned under Windows with .NET and mono.

+Fixed some minor issues.

+Fixed the AD scanner itself.

 ###Release v 4.9.0.0